ombulabs/blog/_posts/2020-04-18-methods-arguments-ruby-bart3.markdown

 > So, as we see, we can always pass a block argument **even if a method doesn't actually use it!**.

-When we write a method, we may need to know wheter the user provided a block or not.
-If the block parameter is explicit we can just check if it's not nil, but we have a safer way to check that that also works with implicit blocks:
+When we write a method, we may need to know whether the user provided a block or not.
+If the block parameter is explicit we can just check that it isn't nil, but we have a safer way of checking that also works with implicit blocks:

 ```ruby
 def foo(arg1)